Parramatta-Ryde Bus Service: Routes

+Routes 333, 406 and 540 were replaced by new State Transit routes during bus network restructures in 2000 and 2001.
+Route 555 was replaced mainly by route 525 in December 2002.

 Fleet

 From the mid-1940s, Parramatta-Ryde operated a fleet of trailer buses.
 This gave lend to the Trailer Tours name that was used for its charter operations.
 Until 1987, Parramatta-Ryde built its own bodies on Whites, AEC Reliances, Leyland Leopards and MAN SL200s.
 Parramatta-Ryde Bus Service operated 23 buses and three coaches at the time of its sale.